How to Create a Brand Style Guide for Your Graphic Design Projects

 Third, keep in mind the psychological effects that different colors can have on people.
 Different colors can evoke different emotions, so it’s important to choose colors that are in line with the message you want to communicate.

 Once you’ve selected a few potential color palettes, it’s important to test them out to see how they work together.
-One way to do this is to create mockups of your branding materials (e.g., business cards, website banners, etc.) using the different color combinations.
+One way to do this is to create mockups of your branding materials (e.g., business cards, website banners, etc.) using different color combinations.
+You can create visually appealing marketing materials effortlessly with DesignWiz, enabling you to refine and maintain a cohesive brand look.

 Another way is to ask people for their opinions on the different color combinations. soliciting feedback from others can help you get an idea of how well the colors work together and how they might be perceived by your target audience.